doriantaylor/rb-intertwingler/README.md

 parameter: the HTTP message body.
 Partial invocations are either statically configured in transform queues, or inserted on the fly into addressable queues.

+> I consternated over the computer-sciencey term _invocation_ rather
+> than the more precise mathy term _application_, but I decided this
+> is a computer and people will probably confuse it for an _app_ or
+> something.

 #### Queue Chain